 The OBC typically starts with constant current charging for speed and efficiency to balance these factors.
 Then, when the battery voltage reaches a certain level, it switches to constant voltage charging.
 This strategy helps to optimize the charging process and prolong the battery’s lifespan.

-Types of Onboard Chargers
+Types of Onboard EV Chargers

 Electric vehicles ‘ onboard chargers (OBCs) can be broadly classified into two types based on the power supply they use: single-phase (AC Onboard Chargers) and three-phase (DC Onboard Chargers).

-AC Onboard Chargers (Single-Phase Onboard Chargers)
+AC Onboard EV Chargers (Single-Phase Onboard Chargers)

 AC onboard chargers are built into every electric vehicle and serve as the critical link between your home’s power supply and the car’s battery.
 They convert Alternating Current (AC) from the grid into Direct Current (DC) that can be stored in the battery.
 These chargers are most commonly used for Level 1 and Level 2 home charging, delivering power outputs ranging from 1.5 kW to 22 kW, depending on the vehicle’s onboard system.